Platforms are indeed “eating the world.” Most distributors can still choose whether they will do the eating or be the meal.

 The goal would be for the marketplace to continue to provide all the front-end functions like marketing, merchandising, sales, customer services, etc. The manufacturer would take on the small order fulfillment duties like warehousing, picking, packing, shipping, etc. The two parties would split the value-added activities previously provided by the distributor and split the profits as well.

 We have developed a model to help distributors understand the risk and develop a strategy for marketplaces that fits their business model.
-Learn more about our risk model, marketplace types and our marketplace strategy recommendations for distributors in our whitepaper for the National Association of Wholesaler-Distributors, Developing a Marketplace Strategy, the second report in the series Adding Value in a Post-Pandemic World: New Leadership Strategies for Distributors.
+Learn more in our whitepaper, Developing a Marketplace Strategy.